pinmonyvicheaa/ecommerceapp/README.md

 ## How to run?
 1. Go to Terminal type "flutter pub get"
+2. Install this ecommerce-laravel-api: https://github.com/pinmonyvicheaa/ecommerce-laravel-api (README)
-2. Don't forget to edit the API with the url: http:// (example: http://55.155.175.111)
+3. Don't forget to edit the API with the url: http:// (example: http://55.155.175.111)
-3. Select which device you are using
+4. Select which device you are using
-4. Run
+5. Run